Usenet: Binary retention time

 Each news server allocates a certain amount of storage space for content in each newsgroup.
 When this storage has been filled, each time a new post arrives, old posts are deleted to make room for the new content.
 If the network bandwidth available to a server is high but the storage allocation is small, it is possible for a huge flood of incoming content to overflow the allocation and push out everything that was in the group before it.
 The average length of time that posts are able to stay on the server before being deleted is commonly called the retention time.

-Binary newsgroups are only able to function reliably if there is sufficient storage allocated to handle the amount of articles being added.
+Binary newsgroups are only able to function reliably if sufficient storage is allocated to handle the amount of articles being added.
 Without sufficient retention time, a reader will be unable to download all parts of the binary before it is flushed out of the group's storage allocation.
 This was at one time how posting undesired content was countered; the newsgroup would be flooded with random garbage data posts, of sufficient quantity to push out all the content to be suppressed.
 This has been compensated by service providers allocating enough storage to retain everything posted each day, including spam floods, without deleting anything.

 Modern Usenet news servers have enough capacity to archive years of binary content even when flooded with new data at the maximum daily speed available.

 In part because of such long retention times, as well as growing Internet upload speeds, Usenet is also used by individual users to store backup data.
 While commercial providers offer easier to use online backup services, storing data on Usenet is free of charge (although access to Usenet itself may not be).
 The method requires the uploader to cede control over the distribution of the data; the files are automatically disseminated to all Usenet providers exchanging data for the news group it is posted to.
 In general the user must manually select, prepare and upload the data.
 The data is typically encrypted because it is available to anyone to download the backup files.
 After the files are uploaded, having multiple copies spread to different geographical regions around the world on different news servers decreases the chances of data loss.

 Major Usenet service providers have a retention time of more than 12 years.
 This results in more than 60 petabytes (60000 terabytes) of storage (see image).
-When using Usenet for data storage, providers that offer longer retention time are preferred to ensure the data will survive for longer periods of time compared to services with lower retention time.
+When using Usenet for data storage, providers that offer longer retention time are preferred to ensure the data will survive a longer time than on services with lower retention time.